sloth-ci/sloth-ci/docs/api.rst

 HTTP API
 ********

 The root listen point (``/``) of a Sloth CI server is reserved for the API.
-The API is the only way to manage Sloth CI apps.

 The API listen point expects API requests, which are ordinary HTTP requests with a mandatory ``action`` and numerous optional or mandatory params depending on the action.
-It doesn't matter if the request is sent via GET or POST, if the data is form data, JSON-dictionary, or a GET query—Sloth CI will chew it all.
+It doesn't matter if the request is sent via GET or POST—Sloth CI will chew it all.

+The API returns data in the JSON format.

 A GET API request looks like this::